thtemme/Deeplearning4j-Hackathon/README.md

 Finally start the main method in DataPreprocessing.
 Check if everything works fine.
 If yes, you will have two directories under resources: "PetImages" for our Training Set and "ValidationPetImages" for our test set.
 There should be ~10.000 Cats and ~10.000 Dogs for the training set and ~2500 Cats and ~2500 Dogs for the test set.

-# Step 3 - Set up training pipeline
+# Step 3 - Check training pipeline

 Now we have to setup our training pipeline.
 Have a look at "CatsDogsClassification".
 First we have to create an iterator for the training data we want to use.
-Implement a method generateRecordReaderDataSetIterator which takes a directory as input and returns a "RecordReaderDataSetIterator" as output.
-You will find hints in the code.
+This is done in method generateRecordReaderDataSetIterator() which takes a directory as input and returns a "RecordReaderDataSetIterator" as output.
+See what this function does and how it works.

-A basic neural network for image classification is returned as "MultiLayerNetwork" in method "hackathonBasicNetwork".
+A basic neural network for image classification is returned as "MultiLayerNetwork" in method "hackathonBasicNetwork()".
 As you can see the whole network architecture is setup easily via Builder pattern.
 Use this network as starting point to see if everything is working fine.
 The network is not very good.
 We will improve it in the next step.

 As you can see in the method trainModel() the model is trained easily just by calling network.fit().

 After a training iteration we would like to see the performance of the trained model.
-Therefore we have to implement a method "evaluateModel" which prints out the performance of the trained model on the Validation set!
+Therefore we have to implement a method "evaluateModel()" which prints out the performance of the trained model on the Validation set.

+But hold on, there's an issue within this method!
+Can you find it and fix it?

 # Step 4 - Run the example and check if everything works fine.